Shopify/sewing-kit-next/packages/cli/README.md

 # `@sewing-kit/cli`

-The CLI for working with `sewing-kit-next`.
+The CLI for working with `loom`.

-These commands trigger the functionality imparted to your project by the plugins consumed in your `sewing-kit.config`s.
+These commands trigger the functionality imparted to your project by the plugins consumed in your `loom.config`s.
 The options will be passed to the plugins.

 ## Installation